purduesigbots/pros-docs/content/tutorials/clawbot.md

 This tutorial will guide you through basic programming of the VEX Clawbot.

 #### Intended Audience:
 This tutorial is intended for developers with some programming experience, but with little to no experience with the PROS library.
-If you haven't programmed before, we recommend checking out all the "Introduction and Basic C Features" sections of [this tutorial series](Introduction and Basic C Features); you may also benefit from the "Pointers, Arrays and Strings" sections as well (although they aren't as pertintent).
+If you haven't programmed before, we recommend checking out all the "Introduction and Basic C Features" sections of [this tutorial series](Introduction and Basic C Features); you may also benefit from the "Pointers, Arrays and Strings" sections as well (although they aren't as pertinent).

 #### Goals:
 At the end of this tutorial you will have: